Ray Liotta as Henry Hill, coked out Mafia associate

 The fit of the shirt is much roomier than the trousers, giving Henry plenty of breathing room.
 The shirt even has roped sleeveheads.
 The sleeves have buttoned cuffs, which Henry wears rolled up his arms.

 As I mentioned, the slacks are much tighter than the shirt.
-They are black with a very subtle tonal stripe and a shine that indicates they may be at least partially silk, which wouldn’t be uncharacteristic for Henry.
-The trousers have a very unique self-belted front, like the brown slacks he wears during the pistol-whipping scene, with a squared 1-eyelet clasp just right of the groin to fasten the pants around the waist.
+They are dark navy with a very subtle tonal stripe and a shine that indicates they may be at least partially silk, which wouldn’t be uncharacteristic for Henry.
+The trousers have a very unique self-belted front, like the brown slacks he wears during the pistol-whipping scene, with a squared single-prong buckle just right of the waist hem.
 Other than that, they have a flat front and fit snugly down each leg to the plain-hemmed bottoms.

-Henry’s shoes are black calfskin horsebit loafers with brass loops for the strap.
-Horsebit loafers were very popular during this era, as even Roger Moore wore Italian horsebit loafers in many of his James Bond films.
+Henry’s shoes are black calfskin moc-toe loafers with ridged vamps and a thin strap acros the instep connected by two small brass loops.
+Strap loafers were very popular during this era, as even Roger Moore wore Italian horsebit loafers in many of his James Bond films.
 Henry wears his with black ribbed dress socks.

 Henry’s jewelry, once the proud accessories of a mobster at the top of his game, now just look like gaudy reminders of a past life.
 He’s not so much Lucky Luciano as he is your sleazy Uncle Jack from Scarsdale.
 There are rings and bracelets galore, with a gold diamond ring on his right pinky and a gold chain bracelet rubbing up against his watch on his right wrist.
 The only jewelry on his left hand is the gold wedding band worn on his ring finger.

 His watch is actually still pretty nice with a round white diamond-encrusted dial, a plain gold case, and a gold bracelet.
-Since Henry is left-handed, he wears it on the right wrist.
+Left-handed Henry wears his watch on the right wrist as many southpaws do.

 Henry also wears the same sunglasses as “Dirty Harry” himself, a pair of black Ray-Ban Baloramas.
 First introduced in 1967, the wraparound Balorama frame has been an iconic offering in Ray-Ban’s lineup for more than 50 years.
 You can still pick up a pair of Ray-Ban RB 4089 Balorama sunglasses from their site, with a black nylon frame and polarized green “Classic G-15” lenses (color code 601/58) à la Henry.